oceanprotocol/docs/data-farming/challengedf.md

 - The rewards are divided into specific amounts for the top three positions.
 - The individuals who submit the top three entries will receive rewards, and their wallet addresses will be showcased within the Data Farming dapp.

-For the full details on how to submit, please read the [Where to start](#where-to-start) section.

 ### What do I gain from this?

 - Earn OCEAN rewards, [claimable inside the app](https://df.oceandao.org/rewards)